aseaboyer-intrax/stdclassjs/README.md

 Inheriting from StdClass is completely optional and is simply an alternative to the `StdClass.mixin` method.
 StdClass is not a template or abstract class, and therefore does not use any dependency injection.
 In fact, it does not have any instance methods at all.

 The `neo` method also does not really create a factory pattern since the instance it returns is of the class it's statically attached to.
-AKA: `neo` returns a concrete class, never a derivative.
-This can get very confusing very fast, but the bottom line is there's nothing abstract about it, and therefore it's not a factory pattern.
+There's nothing abstract about it, and therefore it's not a factory pattern.

 Just in case library status is still in doubt, `mixin` and `cleanupClassMethods` are provided so that the utility methods can be added and removed from existing classes without side effects.
 This makes it sort of a persistant toolkit if anything ;).